 During braking, our stopping limits divide situations in which it is possible to stop and the ones which are not.
 Being aware of these limits, we must be sensitive to our actions’ capacity since this is crucial for effective braking.
 Vision, specifically the focus of expansion, provides us with fundamental information at deciding when and where to stop.

-Deceleration and braking adjustment
+Deceleration and Braking Adjustment

 During braking, the ideal condition would be the progressive level of our deceleration leading us to stop in the desired place without adjustment needs.
 The difference between ideal and actual braking conditions is a common miscalculation between skiers that should be corrected for actions’ efficacy.